 A non-disclosure agreement (NDA), also known as a confidentiality agreement, is a contract between a party disclosing confidential information and the party receiving that information.
 The receiving party, who is also known as the recipient, agrees to protect the other party’s confidential information by keeping it secure, not using it for unauthorised purposes, and not disclosing it to third parties.
 NDAs are crucial whenever sensitive information is being shared, but many individuals and businesses don’t understand when or how to use them.

 How does an NDA work?

 There are different types of NDAs including one-way NDAs (also known as unilateral NDA) or mutual NDAs, depending on how many parties are sharing their confidential information to the others.
-If it's one party, then there is one receiving and one disclosing party.
+If it's one party, then there is one receiving party and one disclosing party.
 If it's both parties, then they are both considered recipients of the other’s confidential information.

 What is confidential information?

 Confidential information can be anything, even if it is not marked as such, which is disclosed in circumstances giving rise to an obligation of confidence on the part of the recipient.
 It can be technical and/or commercial in nature, and constitutes a benefit conferred to the receiving party.
 All material and information which is not publicly available or independently developed by the receiving party can be confidential information.
-This includes ideas, trade secrets, know-how, legal documents, business plans, information around a new product, customer lists, marketing information, diagrams and drawings, consents, computer software etc. Confidential information, notably, can be shared both orally and in writing but crucially it needs to be defined in the confidentiality clause of the NDA agreement.
+This type of information includes ideas, trade secrets, know-how, legal documents, business plans, information around a new product, customer lists, marketing information, diagrams and drawings, consents, computer software etc. Confidential information, notably, can be shared both orally and in writing but crucially it needs to be defined in the confidentiality clause of the NDA agreement.
 If certain information is not to be treated confidential then it must be clearly defined in the exclusions.